 Other external sources of media data not currently supported (other than BLOB, BFILE, or URL)

 Note:Oracle Multimedia can store any format.
 However, it can only extract metadata and process (image only) media data for formats that are supported or known to Oracle Multimedia.

 Audio and video data processing

-For more information about extending Oracle Multimedia, see Chapter 7.
+See Chapter 7 for more information about extending Oracle Multimedia.